zoonoo/azure-docs.ko-kr/articles/service-fabric/service-fabric-cluster-creation-via-arm.md

 	Switching context to SubscriptionId <guid>
 	Ensuring ResourceGroup mycluster-keyvault in West US
-	WARNING: The output object type of this cmdlet will be modified in a future release.
+	WARNING: The output object type of this cmdlet is going to be modified in a future release.
 	Using existing valut myvault in West US
 	Reading pfx file from C:\path\to\key.pfx
 	Writing secret to myvault in vault myvault